So just how difficult is this ride? Should a beginning cyclist try this?

 What are the overnight accommodations?

 Participants will stay overnight Saturday and Sunday in the air-conditioned gym at Council Grove High School.
 This is “indoor camping” – bring a sleeping bag and air mattress or other padding.
-Those wanting an outdoor experience can camp on the grounds of the high school, while still having access to the restrooms, hot showers and a common area.
+Those wanting an outdoor experience can camp on the grounds of the high school, while still having access to the restrooms, hot showers, and a common area.
 Those wanting other accommodations can find lodging options at the Council Grove Dining and Lodging website.
-Please note: riders making accommodations other than at Council Grove High School will be responsible for arranging transportation of their belongings from the high school to their hotel/guest house.

 Will there be a place to charge my phone and lights?